What Your Board Needs to Know About Government Funding

 For earmarks: Contact your legislators.

 For grants and contracts, 1.
 Identify government entities that share goals with your organization.
 Review their websites.
-2. Talk to their staff.
+2. Talk to the staff.
 Learn about any existing or pending programs.
 Ask for copies of successful applications.
 3. Develop a proposal concept.
-Check with staff about it suitability.
+Check with the staff about its suitability.
 4. Draft your proposal in time for a pre-submittal staff review.
 Adjust the proposal according to any suggestions.
-Thank staff for their help.
+Thank the staff for their help.
 5. Submit the proposal.
 6. Prepare for the site visit or panel review meetings.
 7. Obtain the results.
 Celebrate or determine if this source is a realistic opportunity for your organization.
 Incorporate what you learned.
 Apply again as appropriate.

 The End of Government Funding?

 Government funding will remain an important funding source for nonprofits.
 In all likelihood, threats of cuts and actual cuts will be part of the experience.
-If your mission and the government’s intersect, uncover the opportunities you have and decide how your organization will take advantage of this resource to forward your mission.
+If your mission and the governments intersect, uncover the opportunities you have and decide how your organization will take advantage of this resource to forward your mission.

 Mission earned income, individual gifts, government, corporate, foundation and other groups, other income and in-kind.